Scandinavian Tobacco Group A/S: Transactions in connection with share buy-back programme

 |Accumulated under the programme

-Following the above transactions Scandinavian Tobacco Group A/S owns a total of 2,343,010 treasury shares, corresponding to 2.52% of the total share capital.
+Following the above transactions STG owns a total of 5,512,329 treasury shares, corresponding to 5.65% of the total share capital.

 For further information, please contact: